Thanksgiving is just around the corner, how do you celebrate Thanksgiving when family is far away and you still want to connect?

 But of course it can be anything!!
 Or combine some home made treats with some fun Turkey Crafts to help decorate the gift wrap.

-If this year the Turkey Trott’s are cancelled, do see if you can all go out for a nice long Thanksgiving Day walk.
+If running isn’t your think, do see if you can all go out for a nice long Thanksgiving Day walk.
 Maybe go out to collect some gorgeous Fall leaves and turn them into lovely Leaf Lanterns upon your return!

 Or maybe you can organise a small obstacle course for the kids – get them to walk like a turkey as they complete it!